HB9VQQ/dx.py/README.md

 - **Real-time DX Index** for 10m, 15m, 20m, and 40m bands
 - **Tomorrow's forecast** based on NOAA solar predictions
-- **Peak detection** - shows ⬆+XX% when a band exceeds 20% above its typical hourly performance
+- **Peak detection** - shows ⬆+XX% when a band is 20% or more above its typical hourly performance
 - **Storm warnings** when geomagnetic disturbances are predicted
 - **Multiple output formats** - standard, compact, JSON
 - **Alert mode** for scripting and notifications